joinnextblock/protocol-attn/README.md

 1. **Nostr Relay Infrastructure**: Ability to monitor and publish Nostr events
 2. **Payment Processing**: Lightning Network node or other payment channel capability
-3. **Matching Algorithm**: Software to match PROMOTION CREATORS and VIEWERS based on protocol rules
+3. **Matching Algorithm**: Software to match PROMOTION Creators and VIEWERS based on protocol rules
 4. **Verification System**: Mechanisms to verify promotion viewing time
-5. **Analytics Platform**: Tools to provide insights to PROMOTION CREATORS and VIEWERS
+5. **Analytics Platform**: Tools to provide insights to PROMOTION Creators and VIEWERS

 > For detailed BILLBOARD requirements and protocol behavior, see [NIP-X1](./NIP-X1.md#billboard-requirements).